peterdurham/code-boost/content/future-blog-posts/1020-07-01-css-units-ultimate-guide.md

 }
 ```

-Understanding which unit to reach for can take practice, and over time you will develop new tricks and tools for various situations! :fire:
+Understanding which unit to reach for can take practice, and over time you will develop new tricks and tools for various situations! 🔥